supremeAdk/RAG_Assignment/README.md

 Example:

-Book an interview for John Doe on June 10 at 3 PM.
-Email [john@example.com](mailto:john@example.com)
+Book an interview for Naruto Uzumaki on June 10 at 3 PM.
+Email [naruto@leafvillage.com](mailto:naruto@leafvillage.com)

 The system extracts: